Upcoming Events

 So... what's the point?
 What do you stand to gain from giving introductions?

-In the short term, nothing.
+In the short term, nothing..
 Most of the introductions you pass along will end right there.
 A few more will trade a few emails.
-And a special few will result in business or a new connection.
-While I haven't tracked it, anecdotally, I suspect this is about 10%.
+And a special few will result in business, friendship, or just a new connection.
+While I haven't tracked it, anecdotally, I'd wager this is 1 in 10 at best.

 In the long term, everything.
 What is the value of helping friends and associates succeed?
-What is the value of becoming known as the "connector" in your circles?
-What is the value of being contacted first when new opportunities appear?
+What is the value of connecting up two potential friends?
+What is the value of being a connector in general?

 This was crossposted from the WhyGoSolo blog.